Peyton Manning: Philanthropy

 Shortly after beginning his NFL career, Manning started his own charity called the Peyback Foundation.
 The Peyback Foundation's mission is to help disadvantaged kids, and focuses its efforts in Louisiana, Tennessee, Indiana, and Colorado.
 For his work with the foundation, Manning received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, which is given out annually by Jefferson Awards.

 Manning, along with his brother Eli, volunteered their assistance in the wake of Hurricane Katrina.
 Among the tasks performed, the Mannings assisted in the delivery of 30,000 pounds of water, Gatorade, baby formula, diapers, and pillows to the people of New Orleans.

 In September 2007, St. Vincent Hospital in Indianapolis renamed its children's hospital to Peyton Manning Children's Hospital at St. Vincent.
 Manning and his wife made a donation of an undisclosed amount to St. Vincent's and have a relationship with the hospital since he came to Indianapolis.

 In 2022, the Peyback foundation teamed up with Georgia Tech to launch a scholarship in honor of Manning's former Broncos teammate Demaryius Thomas.
 The foundation also launched scholarships at six historically black colleges and universities.

 In 2024, Manning was honored with the Mizel Institute Community Enrichment Award.
+In 2025, Manning donated $4 million to the University of Tennessee College of Communication and Information.